shugga228/rokuFitness/README.md

 # rokuFitness
+main branch
-# main branch check other branches for main app (brightscript / xml) and companionApp (React)
+check other branches for main app (brightscript / xml) and companion app (React)